Why SAFe can be agile kryptonite

 SAFe is based on a central assumption that development in large organisations is inherently complex.
 It often isn't.
 Even in large organisations a lot of projects can be handled by a single development team.
 Product owners can work out how to collaborate with colleagues without the assistance of formal process.

 This is reinforced by the charts that describe the different flavours of SAFe.
 Development teams can be found lurking underneath layers of processes and actors including epic owners, strategic themes, value streams, release trains, architectural runways and enablers.
-With all this noise it can be easy to forget that the first tenant of the agile manifesto is to favour “individuals and interactions over processes and tools”.
+The customer seems pretty incidental too.
+With all this noise it can be easy to forget that the first tenant of the agile manifesto is to favour "individuals and interactions over processes and tools".

-Teams don’t have full control over their workloads.
-Priorities are passed down from on high and teams invariably come under pressure to take on more work within an increment – i.e. the work that “has to be done this quarter”.
-The development organisation as a whole also tends to focus on a “big release” at the end of each increment rather than delivering working software in more frequent increments.
+Teams don't have full control over their workloads.
+Priorities are passed down from on high and teams invariably come under pressure to take on more work within an increment - i.e. the work that "has to be done this quarter".
+The "release train" metaphor tends to enshrine the idea that lots of software should be released at once, discouraging progress towards the kind of frequent, small releases of working software that tend to be associated with low defect rates.
 It can start to feel like a series of quarterly waterfalls.

-In fairness this isn’t the intention of SAFe.
+In fairness this isn't the intention of SAFe.
 There’s nothing in SAFe to stop a team from deploying and releasing whenever they want to.
-The “release train” metaphor is just a coordination mechanism for dealing with dependencies.
+The "release train" metaphor is just a coordination mechanism for dealing with the dependencies that are part and parcel of large-scale development.
 Deployment and release should be completely de-coupled from SAFe planning cycles.
 It just depends on the teams having developed the technical maturity to run at their own pace.

 One of the more challenging aspects of development in a large organisation is the sheer number of stakeholders you need to engage with.
 Like it or not, development is shaped by a much wider range of actors than the team.

-It is unhelpful to frame this problem in terms of the struggle of humble development teams against the machinations of ruthless management.
+This line of argument can be unhelpful.
+It frames the problem in terms of the noble development teams' struggle against the machinations of ruthless management.
 Working in a large organisation inevitably leads to some constraints over the freedom of a development team.
 They are bound by greater complexity and dependency as the number of stakeholders increase.
 SAFe merely attempts to formalise this and put it into a context where these stakeholders have more clearly defined relationships.

 Agile and SAFe should be complimentary